-As Counsel in Buckley LLP’s Washington, D.C., office, Mr. Williams has represented clients before the Department of Justice (DOJ), Consumer Financial Protection Bureau (CFPB), Federal Housing Finance Agency (FHFA), Department of Housing and Urban Development (HUD), New York Department of Financial Services (NYDFS), and other state regulators, including state attorneys general.
-He is particularly focused on the compliance issues surrounding government-insured mortgages and student lending, and works with his clients to conduct compliance and consumer protection reviews to mitigate risk.
+As a Partner in Buckley LLP’s Washington, D.C., office, Mr. Williams has represented clients before the Department of Justice (DOJ), Consumer Financial Protection Bureau (CFPB), Federal Housing Finance Agency (FHFA), Department of Housing and Urban Development (HUD), New York Department of Financial Services (NYDFS), and other state regulators, including state attorneys general.
+He is focused on the compliance issues surrounding government-insured mortgages and other credit products, and works with his clients to conduct compliance and consumer protection reviews to mitigate risk.

-Mr. Williams has extensive experience assisting clients in matters involving complex electronic discovery issues, such as large-scale document collection, developing effective document retention policies, and utilizing cutting-edge technology (including technology-assisted review) to reduce review and production costs.
+Mr. Williams has extensive experience assisting clients in matters involving complex electronic discovery issues, such as large-scale document collection, developing effective document retention policies, and utilizing cutting-edge technology (including artificial intelligence) to reduce review and production costs.

 His notable work includes: